 2020 Forest Landowner Conference

-The conference’s keynote speaker is Curtis Wynn, president and chief executive officer of Roanoke Electric Cooperative.
-Roanoke Electric is one of the sponsors of the Sustainable Forestry and Land Retention Project, which is organizing this conference in partnership with the Durham-based Black Family Land Trust.
-The conference is sponsored through a grant from the N.C.
+The conference’s keynote speaker was Curtis Wynn, president and chief executive officer of Roanoke Electric Cooperative.
+Roanoke Electric is one of the sponsors of the Sustainable Forestry and Land Retention Project, which organized the conference in partnership with the Durham-based Black Family Land Trust.
+The conference was sponsored through a grant from the N.C.
 Forest Service Stewardship Program.

 See the Agenda for the 2020 Forest Landowner Conference